rayinla/rayinla.github.io/_posts/2020-3-29-javascript-this-and-bind.md

 ```
 We’ve wrapped  `bluezy()`  with the bind function to define the context we want our function to work with.
 Because we’re working with the DOM, we use  **this**  instead of referring to an actual object name.

+<h3>Takeaway</h3>
+"This" concept may seem tricky at first, but when you practise event based programming, you'll slowly begin to become familiar with the quirkiness of `this`.
+But before you do that, why don't we familiarize ourselves with jQuery by building a game?